 The statement floats around in online forums and pops up in articles, boldly announcing, “Enterprise Architecture Is Dead!”
-Or stating the more gentle question, “Is Enterprise Architecture Dead?”
+Or asking the more gentle question, “Is Enterprise Architecture Dead?”

 The debate rages (or has polite discourse) with opinions ranging from the complete redundancy of Enterprise Architecture (EA) to the simple suggestion that rebranding could be a good idea.

-Gideon Slifkin, LinkedIn influencer and Global Enterprise Architect at Deloitte met with Ardoq’s Griffin Schumacher to discuss the current state of Enterprise Architecture during an episode of Behind the Future.
+Gideon Slifkin, LinkedIn influencer and Global Enterprise Architect at Deloitte met with Ardoq’s Griffin Schumacher to discuss the current state of Enterprise Architecture's challenges during an episode of Behind the Future.

 Is Enterprise Architecture Dead?
 Gideon’s Opinion